adlnet/xAPI-Spec/xAPI.md

 * originally used in the statement so long as the point in time referenced is not affected.
 * The LRS SHOULD* return the Timestamp in UTC timezone.
 * A Timestamp MAY be truncated or rounded to a precision of at least 3 decimal digits for seconds.
-* An LRS SHOULD* NOT reject a Timestamp for having a greater value than the current time, to prevent issues due to clock
-* errors.

 <a name="durations"/>